 Conclusion

-This study investigated the effects of 6-Benzylaminopurine (BAP) on the postharvest quality and shelf life of Jamun (Syzygium cumini Skeels) under controlled low-temperature storage conditions.
+This study investigated the effects of 6-Benzylaminopurine (BAP) on the postharvest quality and shelf life of Jamun (SyzygiumcuminiSkeels) under controlled low-temperature storage conditions.
 After surface disinfection using 0.1% sodium hypochlorite, fruits were treated with BAP at concentrations of 0.5, 1.0, and 1.5 mM, while distilled water served as the control.
 Among the tested concentrations, 1.5 mM BAP proved to be the most effective, significantly improving key quality attributes such as weight retention, total soluble solids, and biochemical composition.
 Overall, BAP at 1.5 mM emerged as the optimal treatment for preserving postharvest quality and extending the shelf life of Jamun fruit during cold storage.

 Fig: 1 Appearance of 6-benzylaminopurine treated and untreated jamunfruit after 30 days of storage